alljoyn/data-datadriven_api/README.md

 How to run the samples
 ======================
-As with any AllJoyn-based application, you need to run the AllJoyn routing daemon alongside the sample applications.
+The samples have been compiled with the router builtin.
+Therefore, there is no need to start the AllJoyn routing daemon.

 DDAPI applications depend on `libajdd.so`, which in turn depends on `liballjoyn.so`, `liballjoyn_about.so` and `liballjoyn_services_common.so`.